For Faculty

 Write Now

-In conjunction with the Graduate Studies Office, the Graduate Writing Center conducts TCU’s annual Thesis and Dissertation Boot Camp.
-Please encourage eligible graduate students to follow us on Facebook for notification of these dates, locales, and times, and to contact Dr. Lindsay Dunn at L.M.Dunn@tcu.edu.
+In conjunction with the Graduate Studies Office, the Center for Writing conducts writers retreats for students working on theses and dissertations.
+Please encourage eligible graduate students to follow us on Facebook and Twitter or notification of these dates, locales, and times.
+For more information, contact us at 817-257-7221 or writingctr@tcu.edu.